 I found it to be very true as I’m brutally told off three or four times in a row in less than 30 seconds of mistakenly cycling down a pedestrianised road.

-Night fell and after Heinekens and bitterballs snacks in the café bar ‘Proeflokaal t Loosje’and then frinkandle chopped sausages and large round glasses of malty bokbier in ‘Prael’, all served with utterly unfriendly service, we headed into the Red Light District.
+Apple pie at ‘Winkel’ cafe.
+And then as night fell Heinekens and bitterballs snacks in the café bar ‘Proeflokaal t Loosje’, and then frinkandle chopped sausages and large round glasses of malty bokbier in ‘Prael’.
+All served with utterly unfriendly service.
+We then headed into the Red Light District.

 We walked through the alleyways and along the canals and past the sex shops.
 But at change-over time.
 So there was the faintly comic, faintly sad, sight of empty stools up waiting on the raised platforms in the windows.
 Men hanging around outside, not really knowing what to do.

-It was if a factory-whistle blows and all the girls clocked off at exactly the same time.
+It was if a factory-whistle blew and all the girls clocked off at exactly the same time.

 I spotted the awkward sight of one small Indian man whispering to one of the girls left on display.